welovemedia/ffmate-docs/docs/ffmate-internals.md

     }
     ```

-### 6. Watchfolder
+## Watchfolder

-The Watchfolder feature allows `FFmate` to monitor directories for new files and automatically create transcoding tasks for them based on a specified preset.
+The [Watchfolder](/docs/watchfolder.md) feature allows FFmate to monitor directories for new files and automatically create transcoding tasks for them based on a specified preset.

 *   **Configuration:** Watchfolders are configured via the `REST API` or `Web UI`.
 Each configuration includes:
     *   **Path (`path`):** The directory to monitor.